coderefinery/installation/content/motivation.md

 to ask for help in setting it up: this is also a good skill to have.

-We are also aware that not everybody is comfortable with creating new accounts for this workshop. {ref}`Here <removing-accounts>` we provide instructions for removing these accounts again if you wish to do so.
+We are also aware that not everybody is comfortable with creating new accounts for this workshop.
+And therefore we provide {ref}`removing-accounts` again if you wish to do so.